loadero/loadero-python/README.md

 Some resources have unique API operations.
 For example run has `stop`.

 Some resources do not implement common operations, because they are imposable or unavailable via API access.
-For example project resource has only a single API operation - read.
+For example, project resource has only a single API operation - read.

 `Resource` classes use API operations implemented by `ResourceAPI` and apply